risingwavelabs/risingwave-docs/docs/guides/sink-to-mysql.md

 ### Enable the connector node in RisingWave

 The native MySQL CDC connector is implemented by the connector node in RisingWave.
 The connector node handles the connections with upstream and downstream systems.
-You can use the docker-compose configuration of the latest RisingWave demo.

 The connector node is enabled by default in this docker-compose configuration.
 To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).